 Snow comes from water vapor in the atmosphere.
 Clouds form when the water vapor (water in gas form) in the atmosphere cools to the point that it condenses — that is, changes from a gas into a liquid or solid.
 The droplets in a cloud are so light that the air in the atmosphere keeps them aloft.
 If the droplets get too heavy, they fall in the form of precipitation.
 If it is cold enough, this water vapor doesn't condense as liquid water droplets, but instead as tiny ice crystals.
 In most parts of the world, rain generally starts out as snow but melts as it falls through the atmosphere (it is very cold at cloud level, even in the summertime).

-Oddly enough, water doesn't automatically freeze at "freezing temperature" -- 32 degrees Fahrenheit / 0 degrees Celsius.
-You have to cool pure water to a much lower temperature (as low as -40 F / -40 C) for it to lose enough heat energy to change form.
-Usually, however, water in a cloud does freeze around 32 F / 0 C because of the work of nucleators, tiny bits of naturally-occurring material that help water molecules coalesce.
+Oddly enough, water doesn't automatically freeze at "freezing temperature" — 32 degrees Fahrenheit/0 degrees Celsius.
+You have to cool pure water to a much lower temperature (as low as minus 40 F/minus 40 C) for it to lose enough heat energy to change form.
+Usually, however, water in a cloud does freeze around 32 F/0 C because of the work of nucleators, tiny bits of naturally occurring material that help water molecules coalesce.
 The nucleators attract water molecules, which reduces their energy to the point that they form ice crystals.
 The nucleators in snow crystals are just dirt bits, bacteria and other material floating around in the atmosphere.
-Water condenses onto the nucleator, which becomes the nucleus -- the center -- of the snow crystal.
+Water condenses onto the nucleator, which becomes the nucleus — the center — of the snow crystal.